zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.0 revision 53 active-X
+Version 9.0 revision 54 active-X
-We can make Decimals using @ for literals A=122323213213123321321@ is a Decimal use . as decimal point in code when display numbers M2000 has decimal point by locale.
+Currency added to Decimals
+use 1000& for long, 1000.23# for Currency, 1000@ for Decimals dot can be missing

 From revision 50:
 new ca.crt - install ca.crt as root certificate